-TM: Yes, definitely, and more than five years ago we saw an increasing demand for vegetation management in which an industrial autonomous mower was the solution.
-As we fine-tuned the Renubot, we also saw it needed an ecosystem around it, so we developed Mission Control for oversight and the Solar Charger for remote charging needs.
-We've responded to customers' requests on how the Renubot can be a turnkey solution for their solar or energy facility and have continuous oversight and data collection that benefits the facility.
+TM: No doubt about it.
+We saw an increasing demand for vegetation management in which an industrial autonomous mower was the solution and it needed an ecosystem around it, so we developed Mission Control for oversight and the solar charger for remote charging needs.
+We've responded to customers' requests on how Renubot can be a turn-key solution for their solar or energy facility and have continuous oversight and data collection that benefits the facility.